amanhaidry/Coursify/README.md

   - Users can view and purchase subscription plans.
   - Razorpay integration ensures secure payment processing.

 - **Contact Us**: Built-in contact form for user queries, integrated with SMTP for email delivery.

+- **Progressive Web App (PWA)**:
+  - Installable on desktop and mobile devices for a native app-like experience.
+  - Offline capabilities for accessing content without an internet connection.
+  - Quick access directly from the home screen.

 ## Prerequisites